Extended-Thunder/send-later/index.md

 you use some other add-on, e.g., BlunderDelay, to manage your message delivery.
 See the [Caveats section below](#caveats) for more information about this.

-### Don't deliver messages more than <u>&nbsp;#&nbsp;</u> minutes late

-This preference controls what happens when Send Later that's late because Thunderbird wasn't running or your computer was asleep at the time it was supposed to be sent.
-By default, Send Later will deliver such a message at the earliest opportunity to do so after its scheduled send time.
-If you would rather not have messages delivered late, you can enable this preference, and then instead of delivering a late message, Send Later will pop up a warning about it and leave it for you to edit to either reschedule its send time or send it immediately by hand.

 ### Enforce time and day restrictions at delivery time